TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 -	DareFightingICE\data\sounds <br>
 ~~~
 For this competition, you will only need to come up with the sound design for a single character (Zen).
 All the sound effects must be in .wav format.
-The sound effects should be mono or stereo unless you have changed the source code.
+The sound effects should be mono unless you have changed the source code.
 ~~~

 ### Sample Sound Design: